beto-rodriguez/LiveCharts2/docs/shared/genericSampleSimpleHeader.md

 {{~ if winforms ~}}

 :::info
-This web site builds the control from code behind but you could also grab it from the toolbox, this sample also uses a ViewModel to populate the properties of the control(s) in this sample.
+This web site builds the control from code behind but you could also grab it from the toolbox.
 :::

 {{~ end ~}}